tsmith512/directomatic/README.md

 ## Known Limitations

+- **Big:** If you have a giant list, you may get ratelimited by the CF API, which this script does not currently handle, resulting in failed list patches.
 - The spreadsheet must be set to "Anyone with the link can View"
 - The app will not enable/disable the List as a Bulk Redirect list, only update
 - The _publish_ function does a DROP then INSERT, meaning there's a few seconds